pvnlubenia/ACORNS/README.txt

 =========
 Functions
 =========The function acr returns a list of species (together with the Shinar-Feinberg (SF) pair associated with each and the deficiency of the building block subnetwork containing the SF-pair) with absolute concentration robustness (ACR) in a chemical reaction network (CRN), if they exist.
 ACR in a species is checked for each SF-pair even if the species is already determined to have ACR considering a different SF-pair.
 If no species is found or the network is not of SF-type, a message appears saying so.

-The output variables 'model', 'R', 'F', and 'ACR_species' allow the user to view the following, respectively:
+Furthermore, the output variables 'model', 'R', 'F', and 'ACR_species' allow the user to view the following, respectively:

    - Complete network with all the species listed in the 'species' field of the structure 'model'
    - Matrix of reaction vectors of the network